SleekPanther/php-magic-linking/README.md

 This PHP template allows linking to any folder or file without manually navigating up &amp; down directories with   ../

 In web design you often  store each page in a separate folder to allow more readable urls.
-Instead of `mySite.com/abous_us_page.php`, you'd want `mySite.com/about` which means putting a page called `index.php` inside a folder called `about`.
-(Of course `mySite.com/about` would be identical to `mySite.com/about/index.php`)
+Instead of `mySite.com/about_us_page.php`, you'd want `mySite.com/about` which means putting a page called `index.php` inside a folder called `about`.
+(Of course `mySite.com/about` would be identical to `mySite.com/about/index.php` in this case)

 You can have multiple subdirectories: like a main gallery page `mySite.com/gallery` with a bunch of individual galleries ``mySite.com/gallery/indoor` or `mySite.com/gallery/outdoor`